sportvis/workshop-web/src/cfp.html.md

 ----------
 Please email your submissions to workshop-at-sportvis.com.

-All submissions should be formatted in the IEEE VIS format style.
-Suitable templates in LaTeX and Word at ???.
+All submissions should be formatted in the [IEEE VIS format style](http://www.cs.sfu.ca/~vis/Tasks/camera_tvcg.html).
 Submissions must be made in PDF.